tryingsomestuff/Minic/README.md

 * Linux : use the given build script (or make your own ...)
 * Windows : use the given VS2017 project (or make your own ...), or use the Linux cross-compilation script given.

+## Syzygy EGT
+To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time.
+To use EGT just specify syzygyPath in the configuration file or in the command line.

 ## How to run
 add the command line option "-xboard" to go to xboard/winboard mode.